Downloading educational recordings

 - Exporting PowerPoint, Keynote and PDF documents

-MP4 copies (termed "podcasts") of Panopto sessions can be exported and downloaded by the viewer for offline viewing, using the Download button at the top of the Panopto web viewer (Fig. 1).
+If enabled, MP4 copies (termed "podcasts") of Panopto sessions can be exported and downloaded for offline viewing, using the Download button at the top of the Panopto web viewer (Fig. 1).

 Closed captions for a session will be embedded in the MP4 file, and can be viewed in some media player apps such as VLC Player (https://www.videolan.org/).
 Embedded captions can be enabled or disabled by the viewer.
 Captions can also be downloaded in a plain-text, open-source standard SRT format, independently of the media files, by users with the Creator role.
 A detailed guide on closed captions within Panopto is available here.

 MP4 downloads can be disabled per session or per folder, within the Session Settings > Overview tab or the Folder Settings > Settings tab respectively by selecting either "No one" for the Downloads option (which will prevent anyone from accessing the MP4 output) or "Admins, videographers and creators" (which will prevent only students from downloading the MP4 file).
+You will also need to uncheck the "Enable podcast feed" box.
 The Folder settings are shown in Fig. 4.

 In addition to downloading audio and video media files, viewers are able to download PowerPoint and Keynote presentations, as well as PDF documents, that have been uploaded to a Panopto session.
 At present, PowerPoint and Keynote downloads are disabled by default and must be enabled per session by a user with the Creator role by visiting Session Settings > Streams and checking Download - Allow for each PowerPoint or Keynote presentation (Fig. 5).
 PDF documents can also be uploaded on this page.